 The Finance Industry’s Authorisation schemes (FinAut)

-• As of 2022 FinAut has more than 158 affiliated companies and 10 000 authorized financial and insurance advisors.
+- FinAut has more than 10 000 authorized financial, insurance and debt collection advisors.

 Standards of ethics